approved/UnrealUAssetConverter/README.md

-# UnrealUAssetConverter
+# \[WIP\] UnrealUAssetConverter
- Read and create .uasset and .uexp files
+An API designed to read, create, and modify .uasset and .uexp files